Proving Child Citizenship After a Parent’s Naturalization

 If all four of these things are true at the same time, the child “derives” citizenship from the parent in most cases.
 The U.S. citizen parent must be the biological parent of the child or a parent through a legal adoption of the child.
 Citizenship cannot be derived from a step parent relationship.
 Applying for child citizenship will also get more complicated if the father is the U.S. citizen and the child was born out of wedlock or is no longer married to the biological mother.

 The Child Citizenship Act of 2000 applies to child born on or after February 27, 1983.
-For children born prior to the CCA, a different law applies.
-Generally, both of the child’s parents had to naturalize before the he or she turned 18, unless the parents had legally separated and the custodial parent naturalized before the person turned 18.
+For children born prior to February 27, 1983, a different law applies.
+Generally, both of the child’s parents had to naturalize before the child turned 18, unless the parents had legally separated and the custodial parent naturalized before the person turned 18.
 Death of a parent would also provide an exemption.
+The law has changed a few times prior to the CCA.
+If you were born prior to February 27, 1983, some research with an attorney may be necessary your specific situation.

-Assuming that the child meets the requirements of the law and has derived citizenship from a parent, he or she needs proof of status.
+Assuming that the child meets the requirements of the law and has derived citizenship from a parent, they need proof of U.S. citizenship status.
 In other words, the child automatically becomes a U.S. citizen, but the child is not automatically recognized by the government as a U.S. citizen.
 Most people obtain a Certificate of Citizenship, U.S. passport, or both.
 These documents are proof of your child’s U.S. citizenship.

 Certificate of Citizenship

 After you submit an application, U.S. Citizenship and Immigration Services (USCIS) can issue your child a Certificate of Citizenship.
-Your child cannot use the certificate for travel, but it is good for his or her entire life.
+Your child cannot use the certificate for travel, but it is good for their entire life.
 A Certificate of Citizenship never expires.
-Later in life, the certificate is also important evidence to apply for certain benefits like Medicare.
+Later in life, the certificate is also important evidence to apply for certain benefits like Medicare, Social Security, college applications, or even replace a passport.

 U.S. Passport